demml/opsml/docs/docs/cards/auditcard.md

 ### Click the Audit link and fill out the audit form

-You can also upload and existing audit csv, download the current audit as a csv, and add comments via the comment button.
+You can also upload and existing audit csv, download the current audit as a csv.

 <p align="left">
   <img src="../../images/audit-ui.png" width="958"/>